Liuyangying/SCDB-LLM/README.md

         supreme_court_splits.append(petionerState_text)
     ```

     This function splits the raw case text into smaller chunks for each variable.
 In the code snippet above, the function finds the first instance of the string "petitioner" and grabs the case text up to that point.

-The next function we will look at is <strong>run_gpt_prompts()</strong>.
+    <strong>run_gpt_prompts()</strong>.

      ```python
      for prompt in [f"""{supreme_court_splits[0]}""",